Why Arizona Limits Each Custodianship to One Minor

 A transfer may be made only for one minor and only one person may be the custodian.
 All custodial property held under this article by the same custodian for the benefit of the same minor constitutes a single custodianship.

 A.R.S. § 14-7660The one-custodian rule also simplifies record-keeping and accountability.
 When questions arise about how the property was managed, there is one person who bears responsibility.
-There is no ambiguity about who had authority to invest, spend, or distribute the assets.
+There is no confusion about who had authority to invest, spend, or distribute the assets.

 Practical Considerations for Families